Neomanex Logo

 Key Insight

-Cloud AI services process data in vendor-controlled environments, creating data sovereignty gaps, limited audit capabilities, and cross-border transfer risks.
+Cloud AI services process data in vendor-controlled environments, creating data sovereignty gaps and limited audit capabilities.
 Self-hosted models keep all data within your infrastructure, enabling compliance by design.

 The regulatory environment for AI has reached a critical inflection point.
-Organizations deploying AI must navigate simultaneous requirements from privacy regulations, industry-specific mandates, security frameworks, and AI-specific regulations.
+Organizations deploying AI must navigate simultaneous requirements from privacy regulations, industry mandates, security frameworks, and AI-specific regulations.

 EU AI Act - August 2026

-High-risk AI systems (Annex III) compliance deadline is only 7 months away.
+High-risk AI systems (Annex III) compliance deadline.
 Finland became the first EU member state with full enforcement powers on January 1, 2026.

 Penalties: Up to 35M or 7% global revenue